aces/Loris/CONTRIBUTING.md

   If you have questions, feel free to mail the mailing list.
 * Add your new tests to get auto-run by Travis in the .travis.yml to make sure that other people don't accidentally break your module.

+* Try and make sure you run PHP codesniffer using the standards file in docs/LorisCS.xml before sending any pull request, otherwise the Loris tests may fail and we won't be able to merge your pull request.

   * Check out our Coding Standards in the [docs/ directory](https://github.com/aces/Loris/tree/master/docs) and also our [Code Review Checklist](https://github.com/aces/Loris/wiki/Code-Review-Checklist) in the [GitHub Wiki](https://github.com/aces/Loris/wiki) and the Pull Request guidelines Readme in this directory.

-* Try and make sure you run PHP codesniffer using the standards file in docs/LorisCS.xml before sending any pull request, otherwise the Loris tests may fail and we won't be able to merge your pull request.
-* Keep in mind that people are currently using Loris so try and make any changes backwards-compatible with existing installations.
+* Keep in mind that many projects using Loris so try to make any changes backwards-compatible with existing installations.
 If you must change something in a non-backwards-compatible way, document it in your pull request description and tag it with "Caveat For Existing Projects" so that we know that the change needs to be mentioned in release notes.
+* Choosing a branch: see [Contributing to the Code](https://github.com/aces/Loris/wiki/Contributing-to-the-Code) for full guidelines.
-Non-backwards-compatible changes should be sent to the next major release (e.g. 17.X -> 18.0) while backwards-compatible changes should be sent to the next minor release (e.g. 17.1.0 -> 17.2.0) and backwards-compatible bug fixes should be sent to the next minor release update (e.g. 17.1.0 -> 17.1.1)
+  Non-backwards-compatible changes should be sent to the `major` branch (e.g. 18.* -> 19.0), while backwards-compatible changes should be sent to the `minor` branch (e.g. 18.0.* -> 18.1), and backwards-compatible bug fixes should be sent to `bugfix` branch (e.g. 18.1.0 -> 18.1.1)

 ## Ways To Get Started